Level3-REST/site/doc/patterns/process.md

 The `blocked-by` link points to an activity that blocks this activity.
 The client should execute the `blocked-by` resource before executing this activity.

 This relationship is similar to the IANA-registered `blocked-by` relationship.
-Unfortunately that relationship desribes legal obstacles rather than process flow obstacles.
+Unfortunately, that relationship describes legal obstacles rather than process flow obstacles.

 ## Specifications